scaleinnotech/Learn.MakerCloud_en/docs/ch4_connect/microbit/connect_microbit.md

 # Using BBC micro:bit to connect to MakerCloud
 Since the BBC micro:bit cannot connect to the Internet, a Wi-Fi module must be added to enable the micro:bit to connect to the Internet.
-At the same time, as long as there are building blocks supporting MQTT in the expansion of the Wi-Fi module, data can be published to the Maker Cloud.
+At the same time, as long as there are building blocks supporting MQTT in the expansion of the Wi-Fi module, data can be published to the MakerCloud.
 There are many Wi-Fi modules on the market that support MQTT, but the steps to connect to MQTT are usually complicated.
-In order to simplify the connection to Maker Cloud, Maker Cloud provides a micro:bit expansion for commonly used Wi-Fi modules in the market.
+In order to simplify the connection to MakerCloud, MakerCloud provides a micro:bit expansion for commonly used Wi-Fi modules in the market.
 The KittenWiFi module made by KittenBot is the recommended Wi-Fi module.

 [TOC]
 ## KittenWiFi